ali-rantakari/peg-markdown-highlight/README.md

 _Copyright 2011 Ali Rantakari_ -- <http://hasseg.org>

-This program uses the PEG grammar from John McFarlane's `peg-markdown` project, and the `peg/leg` parser generator by Ian Piumarta.
-Thanks to these gentlemen (and everyone who contributed to their projects) for making this possible.
+This program uses the PEG grammar from John McFarlane's `peg-markdown` project, and the `greg` parser generator by Amos Wenger and \_why (which is heavily based on `peg/leg` by Ian Piumarta).
+Thanks to these gentlemen (and everyone who contributed to their projects) for making this one possible.